OleksandrNechai/blogposts/overcoming-TypeScripts-type-guards-limitations-in-the-nested-scope.md

 }
 ```

 It is a bit puzzling at first glance.
 Why?
-How in the world `x` is not number in the `else` block?
+How in the world `x` is not a number in the `else` block?
 The root cause here is that TypeScript doesn't know what `map` function is going to do with the lambda function passed to it.
 If `map` will invoke the lambda right away - that's fine, but what if it, for example, will call `setTimeOut` and pass the lambda function into it?
-In such a case `i => i * x` will be executed after time out, well after control flow will lieve the `else` block.
-Becasue of this possibility TypeScript takes a pessimistic position and considers `x` to be `number | string` inside lambda function `i => i * x`.
+In such a case `i => i * x` will be executed after the timeout, well after control flow will leave the `else` block.
+Because of this possibility TypeScript takes a pessimistic position and considers `x` to be `number | string` inside lambda function `i => i * x`.

 How to deal with this problem?
 There are several approaches.
 First, you can tell TypeScript that nothing bad is going to happen by limiting the scope of `x`.
-For now it is global.
+For now, it is global.
 Limiting it to the function, which does not change `x` fixes the problem:

 ```ts
 function f(x: number | string) {